-Mike Montoro is in his fifth year as the director of football communications at West Virginia University.
-He handles the day-to-day operations for the nationally-ranked football program as it relates to the media, working to increase exposure locally, regionally and nationally.
+Mike Montoro is in his 10th year as the director of football communications at West Virginia University.
+He is the primary publicist for the football program, handling the day-to-day operations as it relates to the media, working to increase exposure locally, regionally and nationally.
 He also supervises the dissemination of information, coordinates the press box and media operations on game day and oversees the promotional award campaigns for both players and coaches in the football program.

-In his four years at WVU, the football team won two BIG EAST Championships, made four bowl appearances and was ranked among the nation's Top 25 each season.
-Seven players were named to 15 All-America teams, five were selected freshmen All-American and 40 were named all-conference.
+In his 10 years at WVU, the football team won three Big East Championships and made nine bowl appearances.
+Twenty-three players were named to 82 All-America teams, nine were selected freshmen All-American and 83 were named all-conference.

-Montoro arrived at WVU after spending seven years at the University of Southern Mississippi in Hattiesburg, Miss.
+Montoro spent seven years at the University of Southern Mississippi in Hattiesburg, Miss., from 2000-07.
 At Southern Miss, he oversaw the media relations unit, starting as the director of media relations (2000-04), then as the assistant director of athletics for media relations (2004-06) and then associate director of athletics for media relations (2006-07).

 His primary responsibilities included the dissemination of information for the athletics program, as well as the department’s liaison with the media.
 He served as the primary contact for the nationally-ranked Golden Eagle football and baseball programs, as well as directing the operations of the athletic media relations office.